 Your narrowboat holiday in England will offer you the opportunity to experience this beautiful country from a truly unique vantage point.
 On holidays in the UK canals and rivers, you can hire a narrow boat and meander your way through the beautiful English countryside, breathing in the revitalising air and soaking up the history of the region.
 A self drive boat holiday with a difference!

-Black Prince offers canal boat holidays across seven locations in England, from the north-west in Cheshire, central England in the Peak District, Worcestershire, Derbyshire and Northamptonshire, in the east in Cambridgeshire, and in the south in London and Bath.
+Black Prince offers canal boat hire in England hire in seven locations, from the north-west in Cheshire, central England in Staffordshire, the Midlands area of Worcestershire and the Warwickshire Ring, in the east in Cambridgeshire, and in the south of England in Oxfordshire and Wiltshire.

 You’ll probably experience ‘deja-vous’ in Oxford.
 This historic city often feels familiar because it is used as the backdrop for so many films and TV programmes, most famously Inspector More and Harry Potter.
-The city is small and packed together so the main sites are easy to get around.
-The world famous University buildings include Christ Church College, Wadham College and Magdalene College.
+The city is small and packed together so the main sights are easy to get around.
+The world famous university buildings include Christ Church College, Wadham College and Magdalene College.
 Other interesting sights are the Ashmolean Museum, Carfax Tower, Botanic Gardens – the oldest in Britain – and Sheldonian Theatre.
-You can even swap boat styles and try a spot of punting in a flat-bottomed boat on the River Cherwell.
+You can even swap boat styles and try a spot of punting in flat-bottomed hire boats on the River Cherwell.

 The trail starts at the Coventry Canal Basin and ends at Hawkesbury Junction.